Wi-Fi 4/5/6 (802.11 n/ac/ad/ax)|

 this network name (called SSID).
 At home, you typically will only have one router with that ONE network name.

 However, if you add another wifi access point, you want it to use the SAME network name, as this allows for wifi

 roaming.
-Your phone/device simply connects to the strongest wifi signal with the same SSID name.
+Your wireless device simply connects to the strongest wifi signal with the same SSID name.

-You can use different SSID names, but then you don't get roaming.
+You can use different SSID names, but then you don't get wifi roaming.

 and 5 GHz band network have the same names, or different names (often with a "-5G"